gracetc27/WeSplit/README.md

 # WeSplit
 Project 1 in my 100 days of SwiftUI- Hacking with Swift journey.
 This app introduces some basic but fundamental elements to SwiftUI.
+It allows users to enter the price of a meal, how many people in their party and how much tip to give.
+It then calculates how much each person owes.
 # Features
 - Creating and using a Form.
 - Adding a Navigation bar.